 Today, we explore of one of Japan's most beloved and iconic dishes - Sukiyaki.
-At the heart of this masterpiece lies a simple, lip-smacking, soul-stirring sukiyaki sauce recipe.
+At the heart of this masterpiece is a simple, soul-stirring Sukiyaki Sauce Recipe.
 This 4-ingredient Japanese sauce perfectly balances savory and sweet flavors and elevates this simple hot pot to a culinary masterpiece.

 Japanese hot pots often involve thin slices of tender beef, an assortment of fresh vegetables, and sometimes tofu simmering in a rich, umami-packed broth of sukiyaki and dashi.
-It's a taste sensation and a fun experience - often using a portable stove and cast iron pot in the middle of the dining table.
+It's a taste sensation and a fun experience, usually heated by a portable stove and cast iron pot in the middle of the dining table.

 For this simplified pescatarian version of the popular Japanese hot pot dish, I added nutty buckwheat noodles to the broth, creating the perfect, chewy balance to our sweet and savory broth.

-mirin">Mirin: a sweet rice wine, mirin contributes a subtle tang to sukiyaki sauce.
-This essential Japanese condiment counterbalances the savory soy sauce.
-It also acts as a natural tenderizer for the fish and other ingredients, allowing them to absorb the flavors of the sauce while maintaining their tenderness.
+Mirin: This essential Japanese sweet condiment counterbalances the savory soy sauce.
+It also acts as a natural tenderizer for the fish and other ingredients.
 If you can't find mirin, you can make sukiyaki using equal parts light soy sauce and sake.
-To make up for the lost sweetness in mirin, add 3 tablespoons sugar, then taste the finished sauce and add more, if needed.

 For Cod & Soba Bowl:

-Dashi: This broth is a fundamental ingredient in Japanese cuisine, renowned for its umami-rich flavor and versatility.
-It is a traditional cooking stock or broth that is the foundation for numerous dishes, ranging from soups and stews to sauces and dressings.
+Dashi: It is a traditional cooking stock or broth that is the foundation for numerous dishes, ranging from soups and stews to sauces and dressings.
 Homemade dashi is made by simmering a few simple ingredients, like dried kombu (seaweed) and bonito flakes (dried fish), in water.
 You can find instant dashi granules at your local Japanese market, and it makes the perfect quick and easy dashi broth for all your Japanese cooking.
 (Instant dashi is what I use!)

-To make the sukiyaki sauce, combine all ingredients in a large skillet.
-Bring the mixture of soy sauce, mirin, sake and sugar up to a simmer over medium heat.
+To make the sukiyaki sauce, combine mirin, sake, soy sauce and raw sugar in a large skillet.
+Bring the mixture to a simmer over medium heat.
 Stir and simmer for 2-3 minutes, until sugar has fully dissolved.

 To make sukiyaki with cod, add 3 cups of dashi broth to the skillet of sukiyaki sauce.
 (If making dashi from instant broth granules, combine 2 teaspoons dashi granules with 3 cups water for the perfect broth flavor.)
 Bring the dashi and sukiyaki mixture up to a simmer.